 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
-Many people do not reach the \$8,000 limit in a year.
+Not all members will reach the \$2,000 limit in a year.